-Nevertheless, the market is adjusting to these pressures.
 In recent years the incumbent telco POST Telecom (formerly P&T Luxembourg) has concentrated on cloud and managed services, as well as on offering bundled packages.
-The company by early 2016 offered a 100Mb/s service nationally, while the footprint of its 1Gb/s service is making gains.
-This work is in line with the government’s program to provide a 1Gb/s service to all citizens by 2020, and to make Luxembourg the first fully fibred country in Europe.
+The company offers a 100Mb/s service nationally, while the footprint of its 1Gb/s service is making gains in line with the government’s program to provide a 1Gb/s service to all citizens by 2020, and to make Luxembourg the first fully fibred country in Europe.

-POST Telecom reported 2.1% revenue growth in 2015, reflecting the strength of its broadband and TV offerings; Telenet acquires the cableco Coditel from Altice for €400 million; report updates includes the regulator’s market data for 2015, State Statistics Office market data to June 2016; telcos’ financial and operating data to Q4 2016, recent market developments.
+Telenet acquires Altice’s subsidiary SFR Luxembourg; new mobil termination rate comes into force; SIM card registration obligation may affect mobile subscriber base; POST Group reported 3.1% revenue growth in 2016, reflecting the strength of its broadband and TV offerings; Telenet acquires the cableco Coditel from Altice for €400 million; report updates includes the regulator’s market data for 2016, State Statistics Office market data to December 2016; telcos’ financial and operating data to Q2 2017, recent market developments.